ythirion/goat/pbt/solution/step-by-step.md

 After having made this fix our property is now green 🥳

-### Create a Second Property: None for Invalid Numbers
+### Create a second property: none for invalid numbers
 This one is even simpler to write:

 ```csharp